Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 # Deep Learning and Information Bottleneck Principle
 This repository contains the code of the paper "A Probabilistic Representation for Deep Learning:Delving into The Information Bottleneck Principle" submitted to NeurIPS 2021.

+## Prerequisites
+Python 3.7

+Tensorflow 1.15

+Keras 2.2.4

+Numpy

+Matplotlib

+Please note that the code is senstive to the version of the above packages.
+We recommond to design an anaconda virtual environment to install all the above packages to make sure the code can be successfully reimpelmented.

 ## Gibbs distribution explanation
 ### test_MLP_Gibbs.py has two functionalities
 1. Generating four synthetic images (i.e., image0, image1, image2, image3), which are sampled from a Guassian distribution and sorted by two diagonal directions in the ascedning or descending order.
 Each image dimension is 32 * 32.